Living or moving to Spain Official Guidance

 Visas and residency if you were living in Spain before 1st January 2021

-If you registered as a resident before 6 July 2020, you will have a green A4 certificate or credit card-sized piece of paper from Extranjeria or the police.
-This is still a valid residency document.
-You do not have to exchange this document for the new TIE.
-However, we and the Spanish government strongly recommend that you do.
+If you registered as a resident before 6th July 2020, you will have a green A4 certificate or credit card-sized piece of paper from Extranjeria or the Police called a ‘Green Certificate’.
+Whilst this remains a valid residency document, the British Embassy in Spain and the Spanish Government strongly recommend that you register for a ‘Tarjeta de Identidad de Extranjero (TIE)’.

 Residency certificate recognition (certificado de registro - ‘green residency certificate’)